danilkiff/pq3.ru/content/posts/architectural-integrity/Decision record - when master system is no longer trustworthy.md

 ---
 date: 2017-03-01
 title: "Decision record: when master system is no longer trustworthy"
-summary: When a master system becomes unreliable, treat its data as semi-trusted, enforce validation, and shift to explicit contract and risk management for all integrations.
+description: When a master system becomes unreliable, treat its data as semi-trusted, enforce validation, and shift to explicit contract and risk management for all integrations.
 categories:
     - Architecture
 tags: